jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab01/Lab01-Instructions.md

 Console.WriteLine($"Sunset Tomorrow: {sunset:G}");
 ```

-* In the `SolarTimesSunsetProvider` class, update the `GetSunset` method to output to the console.
+* In the `LocalSunsetProvider` class, update the `GetSunset` method to output to the console.

 ```csharp
 public DateTimeOffset GetSunset(DateTime date)